yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 This is similar, but awkward.
 Look at all these temporary `w?` names.

-The lesson, is, naive IO implementation in Pure functional languages is awkward!
+The lesson is: naive IO implementation in Pure functional languages is awkward!

 Fortunately, there is a better way to handle this problem.
 We see a pattern.